Heater Voltage of tubes

 Good DIY tubes magazines

 Glass Audio, or similar, but old issues are hard to find.
 Also most old American magazine from 1925...1965.
-Just dig into those old articles, and you will be surprized about the 10.000's of excellent articles you can find in those.
-So not, first a tube was developed, and then the application knowledge came by doing.
-Go to 4tubes.com under literature and find some of the top class magazines and articles from the 1930's..
+Just dig into those old articles, and you will be amazed about the 10.000's of top class articles you can find in those.
+Go to 4tubes.com under literature and find some of the best magazines and articles from the 1930's..

 Amplifier Manufacturers

 If anonymous talk, it's for the birds.
-Look at it like this, who writes something great, would be proud to have his name on it.
-If they intentionally hide their name, that makes it easier to disappear after writing nonsense.
+Who writes something interesting, should be proud to have his name on it.
+If they intentionally hide their name, that makes it easier to disappear after writing nonsense, and start over with the next fake name.

 Mistakes